nydame/sleep-walker/README.md

-#  An Alexa Trivia Skill (So far for US English only 🇺🇸  )
+# An Alexa Trivia Skill
+In development.
+(So far only available in US English 🇺🇸  )